HildePedroni/iws_feature_requester/README.md

 AWS_ACCESS_KEY_ID=Your_key_id_or_leave_blank
 AWS_SECRET_ACCESS_KEY=your_access_key_or_leave_blak
 ````
-The above variables are required, but with except DEBUG they all can be left blank
+The above variables are required, but except DEBUG they all can be left blank
 If you set DEBUG to false, you will have to set-up a MySQL database, or change the config.py file to use whatever database you like

 ##### 5 - set up the database
-For development SQLite was used.
+For development, SQLite was used.
 To create the database access the python interactive shell at the project root
 ````console
     python